morris-frank/morris-frank.com/content/tutorial_posts/comic_panels/index.md

 Today some classical computer vision with OpenCV.
 I needed a dataset of individual comic book panels for some model fine-tuning.

-For example take this page from an "Astérix" comic-book:
+For example, take this page from an "Astérix" comic book:

 ![The original page](page.jpg)

-After counting we see, it contains 11 individual panels and we will extract those with a little list of OpenCV magic.
+After counting, we see, it contains 11 individual panels and we will extract those with a little list of OpenCV magic.

 ```py
 import cv2 as cv